-Water levels in the West Camp Mine system continue to be controlled by pumping facilities located at the BMF-96-1D and BMF-96-1S site.
+Water levels in the West Camp Mine system continue to be controlled by pumping facilities located at the BMF-96-1D and BMF-96-1S sites.
 ARCO had a special well drilled for dewatering (pumping) purposes in the fall of 1997; which is referred to as the West Camp Pumping Well (WCPW).
 Pumping activities were transferred from the Travona Mine to this site on October 23, 1998.
 The pump and pipeline at the Travona Mine were left intact, however, allowing it to serve as a backup pumping system.

-The West Camp pumping system operated almost continuously during 2007, with the exception of several short periods caused by power outages and for maintenance.
-The pumping rates were less than those for 2006, but greater than those for 2004 and 2005.
-A total of 274 acre-ft of water was pumped compared to 290 acre-ft pumped in 2006, 258 in 2005, and 255 in 2004.
+The West Camp pumping system operated almost continuously during 2008, with the exception of several short periods for maintenance.
+The quantity of water pumped was less than that for 2007 and 2006, but similar to 2004 and 2005 quantities.
+A total of 255 acre-ft of water was pumped during 2008, compared to 274 acre-ft of water pumped in 2007, 290 acre-ft pumped in 2006, 258 acre-ft in 2005, and 255 acre-ft in 2004.
 Table 3.1.1 shows the annual amount of water pumped in acre-ft, the change in acre-ft from the previous year, and the percent change from 1996 (the first full year of continuous pumping).
 Figure 3-2 shows the amount of water pumped annually and the percent of average annual precipitation since 1982.